-- Obtain as much information as possible about the use of the countertop and cleaners used before you try to solve the problem. - Start with mild cleaners and move on to stronger ones if necessary.
-Cleaning materials from mild to strong are: - dishwashing liquid - mild detergent - cream-textured cleaning products - powdered cleaning products - Check cream-textured and powdered cleaning products first on an inconspicuous area to ensure that they do not damage the surface. - Be patient!
+- Obtain as much information as possible about the use of the benchtop and cleaners used before you try to solve the problem. - Start with mild cleaners and move on to stronger ones if necessary.
+Cleaning materials from mild to strong are: - 1.
+Dishwashing liquid - 2.
+Mild detergent Caesarstone Spray Cleaner - 3.
+Cream-textured cleaning products Caesarstone Cream Cleanser - 4.
+Powdered cleaning products - Check cream-textured and powdered cleaning products first on an inconspicuous area to ensure that they do not damage the surface. - Be patient!
 Some of the cleaning procedures take time.

-IDENTIFYING STAIN TYPE
+I IDENTIFYING STAIN TYPE

-- Most stains and marks are either lighter or darker in color than the surface. - Darker marks usually mean that something is on the surface, e.g., adhesive, oil, wine, coffee, blood, rust, silicone, sealer, metal. - In extreme cases darker marks can be a serious burn.
+- Most stains and marks are either lighter or darker in colour than the surface. - Darker marks usually mean that something is on the surface, e.g., adhesive, oil, wine, coffee, blood, rust, silicone, sealer, metal marks. - In extreme cases, darker marks can be a serious burn.
 Dark burn stains generally cannot be removed. - Lighter marks usually mean that something has been removed by abrasion, e.g., resin, pigment or patina.
 If resin or pigment has been removed the damage is usually permanent. - Lighter marks can also mean that grout, caulk or paint residue is on the surface.